A unifying approach to tropicalization: Macpherson analytification

 Let $\Val(A,k;-):\Alg_\B\to\Sets$ be the functor of all valuations on $A$ in idempotent semirings that are integral on $k$.
 The key observation of Macpherson is that $\An(A,k)$ represents $\Val(A,k;-)$.

-From this, we can deduce the following description of the \emph{universal Giansiracusa tropicalization} $\Trop_{v,\eta}^{GG}(A)$ where $v:k\to T$ is a valuation into a totally ordered idempotent semiring $T$ and $\eta:k[A^\bullet]\to A$ is the natural $k$-linear map.
+From this, we can deduce the following description of the \emph{universal Giansiracusa tropicalization} $\Trop_{v,\eta}^{GG}(A)$ (cf.\ Corollary \ref{cor: the universal tropicalization}) where $v:k\to T$ is a valuation into a totally ordered idempotent semiring $T$ and $\eta:k[A^\bullet]\to A$ is the natural $k$-linear map.
 Let

 be the subring of integral elements in $k$.
 Then the valuation $v:k\to T$ corresponds to a homomorphism $\An(k,\cO_k)\to T$ of semirings by the universal property of $\An(k,\cO_k)$.
 Since $\Trop_{v,\eta}^{GG}(A)$ represents $\Val_v(A,-)$ and $\Val_v(A,S)$ corresponds to the valuations $w$ in $\Val(A,\cO_k;S)$ that restrict to $w\vert_{k}=v$, we have a canonical isomorphism of semirings